joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 Even if you completely agree with my suggestion that you seek ambitious client work and think more broadly about what kind of projects might have long-term expertise-building value for you, the blocker tends to be actually finding that more ambitious client work.
 It's not enough just to want it, you have to connect and earn trust from the clients who can hire you to do that work!

-##Finding Ambitious Client Work
+## Finding Ambitious Client Work

 Here's a framework for finding more ambitious client work:

 **1) Pick a specific vector of improvement**: start with your existing skill advantage and add the "spice" of lower risk, greater reliability, greater or faster ROI, greater effectiveness, etc. What would that combination look like?
 Be both ambitious and careful.

 Probably stick to one primary vector of improvement.
 "What would a smartphone app with only 4 and 5-star reviews look like?"
 "What would a marketing campaign that paid for itself in 2 months look like?"
-"What would a web app that increased your Net Promoter Score in 6 months look like?"
+"What would a web app that increased your measured customer satisfaction in 6 months look like?"
 This is the dream you are selling.

 **2) Sketch out a plan of attack**: If there were no budget constraints, how would you pursue this vector of improvement?
 If you had access to all the world's skill and expertise, how would you pursue this improvement?
-Dream big, but temper your dreaming with a bit of realism.
+Dream big, but temper your dreaming with realism.

 Even with unlimited money and expertise resources, things will go wrong.
 How will you plan for these inevitable failure points?
 A contingency plan is part of this kind of dreaming big.